Documentation

 The active firmware personality changes how the device behaves on the bus:

 That separation is important when planning test setups.
-The same hardware connector serves both jobs, but not with the same runtime behavior.
+The same hardware connector serves every job, but not with the same runtime behavior.

-Use the Monitor personality when you need passive observation of live traffic.
+Use the Capture personality when you need passive observation of live traffic.

 It is best suited for: